nsychev/watermark-printer/README.md

 Authenticate with your current UNIX username and password.

-Set some name (for example, `round-robin-class`) and choose a few printers.
+Set the name (for example, `round-robin-class`) and choose a few printers.

 Then use `http://localhost:631/classes/<class-name>` as `-I` argument.
 Jobs will be distributed equally between included printers.

 ## Watermark customization

-By default, the tool supports only IPv4 addresses and takes the third octet for watermark, filling it up to 3 digits with zeroes.
-For example, job that came from 10.21.32.43 will have watermark “032”.
+By default, the tool supports only IPv4 addresses and takes the third octet for the watermark, filling it up to 3 digits with zeroes.
+For example, a job that came from 10.21.32.43 will have a watermark “032”.

 To customize it, create a Lua script containing just a single function `get_team_id`.
-It should accept source IP address as a string and return either string — the watermark content — or `nil`.
-Be aware that the address might be an IPv6 and process that correctly.
+It should accept the source IP address as a string and return either string — the watermark content — or `nil`.
+Be aware that the address might be an IPv6 and process this case correctly.

-Pass path to this script as `--team-id-script`.
+Pass the path to this script as `--team-id-script`.

 You can find the built-in script described earlier at [`handler.rs:39`](src/handler.rs#L39).

-If the script returns `nil`, the job will not be printed at all.
+If the script returns `nil`, the job will be skipped.

 ## Known issues

-1. By some unknown reason, Linux and Windows treat the printer differently — one of them sends “mirrored” PDF files so that watermarks become mirrored.
+1. For some unknown reason, Linux and Windows treat the printer differently — one of them sends “mirrored” PDF files so that watermarks become mirrored.

    If you get this weird behaviour, the only way to fix it now is to change [`src/drawer.rs`](src/drawer.rs#L32) to comment or uncomment `Projection::scale(1.0, -1.0)` part and recompile the binary.

-   We hope you have identical machines so you get either one or another behaviour on all of them.
+   We hope you have identical machines so you get one or another behaviour on all of them.

-2. Watermark text is colored `#808080C0`, so if contestant prints something gray, digits may be indistinguishable.
+2. Watermark text is coloured `#808080C0`, so if the client prints something grey, digits may be indistinguishable.

-3. Initially I implemented native printing (using `libcups` on Linux / `winspool` on Windows), but when we tried to build it at NEF, it failed due to [bug in the the third-party Rust printing library](https://github.com/talesluna/rust-printers/issues/28), so I replaced it with printing via IPP.
+3. Initially, I implemented native printing (using `libcups` on Linux / `winspool` on Windows), but when we tried to build it at NEF, it failed due to [a bug in the third-party Rust printing library](https://github.com/talesluna/rust-printers/issues/28), so I replaced it with printing via IPP.

    The bug seems to be fixed since, so maybe it's time to turn back.
 If your printer doesn't speak IPP and you can't use CUPS, create an issue.